• Skip to primary navigation

 Storing tips:

-Store in airtight containers, topping the tomatoes with their cooking oil (add extra olive oil if necessary).
+Store in airtight containers, topping the tomatoes with their cooking oil.
 Store in the refrigerator for up to 2 weeks.

 Did you try this recipe?
 Tag @thepetitecook or use the hashtag #thepetitecook - Looking at your pictures makes my day!